Cost of quantum secret key: Summary of results

-{\it Irreversibility of privacy}.---Informally, the {\it key cost} $K_C(\rho_{AB})$ of a quantum state $\rho_{AB}$ is the minimal ratio of the number $\log_2 d_n$ of key bits, in the form of the private state $\gamma_{d_n}(\Phi^+)$, needed to create $\rho^{\otimes n}$ approximately, to the number $n$ of copies, in the asymptotic limit of large~$n$: it is equal to the minimal value of $\lim_{n\rightarrow \infty} \frac{\log_2 d_n}{n}$ such that the approximation error tends to zero.
-Based on this definition, we also quantify the cost of devices in terms of secret key \cite{Brunner2014} (see Section~\ref{sec:behaviors} of the SM).
+Informally, the {\it key cost} $K_C(\rho_{AB})$ of a quantum state $\rho_{AB}$ is the minimal ratio of the number $\log_2 d_n$ of key bits, in the form of a private state $\gamma_{d_n}(\Phi^+)$, needed to create $\rho^{\otimes n}$ approximately, to the number $n$ of copies, in the asymptotic limit of large~$n$: it is equal to the minimal value of $\lim_{n\rightarrow \infty} \frac{\log_2 d_n}{n}$ such that the approximation error tends to zero.
+Based on this definition, we also quantify the cost of devices in terms of secret key~\cite{Brunner2014} (see Section~\ref{sec:behaviors}).

 We now make several observations that are direct consequences of the definitions of the key cost and key of formation and facts known already in the literature.
 First, it is straightforward to see that $K_F \leq E_F$ because the set of pure states is a subset of the set of generalized private states and $K_C\leq E_C$ because a maximally entangled state is also a private state.
 Furthermore, if each of the local quantum systems $A$ and $B$ is either a qubit or qutrit, i.e., $|A| \in \{2,3\}$ and $|B| \in \{2,3\}$, then $K_F=E_F$.
 This is because, in this case, the shield systems $A_{S}B_{S}$ have trivial dimensions equal to one so that the generalized private states coincide with pure states.
 However, it is not clear if $K_C=E_C$ in this low-dimensional case.
-On the other hand in larger dimensions, we know that $K_C\neq E_C$ generally, as is the case for the so-called flower state \cite{smallkey}.
-This state is a $(2 d_s)^2$-dimensional private state for which $K_C\leq 1$ by definition while $E_C \geq \frac{\log_2 d_s}{2}$~\cite{locking}.
-More importantly, by a standard approach, we prove that $K_C(\rho) \geq E_R^{\infty}(\rho)$ (see Theorem~\ref{thm:irrev} in the SM), where the regularized relative entropy of entanglement is defined as~\cite{RelEnt}
+On the other hand in larger dimensions, we know that $K_C\neq E_C$ generally, as is the case for the so-called flower state~\cite{smallkey}.
+This state is a $(2 d_s)^2$-dimensional private state for which $K_C\leq 1$ by definition while $E_C \geq {\log_2 d_s}/{2}$~\cite{locking}.
+More importantly, by a standard approach, we prove that